aplteam/Tatin/docs/PublishingPackages.md

 Tatin calls the former "source" and the latter "assets".

-What is what is defined in the package copnfiguration file which _must_ exist to make something a Tatin package.
+What is what is defined in the package configuration file which _must_ exist to make something a Tatin package.

 #### The package configuration file